-Probation is a message to alert students that the quality of their work must improve if they are to obtain the minimum grades required for graduation.
+Probation is an emphatic message to alert the students that the quality of their work must improve if they are to obtain the minimum grades required for graduation.

-Students who fail to maintain a cumulative grade-point average of 2.00 will be placed on academic probation.
-Students on academic probation are required to meet with their academic advisor before the beginning of the next term.
+Students who fail to maintain a cumulative grade point average of 2.00 will be placed on academic probation.
+Students placed on probation must show considerable improvement in coursework, or face being dismissed from the College.
+Students on academic probation must meet with and have their registration form signed by their academic advisor prior to registering in person in the Academic Records/Registrar's Office.